Academic Requirements for Admission

 There are specific GPA requirements that an applicant must meet to be considered for admission to specific academic programs of study.
 Please consult the particular college’s section for these requirements.

 The following must be submitted before a transfer applicant can be considered for admission:

-- An Application for Admission
+- An application for admission completed through:

-Applicants who are currently attending another college or university and are offered admission to Saint Louis University are admitted with the provision that the transfer admission requirements are maintained prior to enrollment at the University.
+Applicants who are currently attending another college or university and are offered admission to Saint Louis University are admitted with the provision that the transfer admission requirements are maintained prior to enrollment at SLU.
 A final transcript showing all grades must be submitted at the conclusion of the semester or term.